datbt-2563/assessment-hotel-booking/README.md

 # Backend Engineer Assessment - Hotel Booking

-Build a Hotel Booking REST API service using Node.js Backend:
+Build a Hotel Booking REST API service with stated language or framework:

 - Service should be able to provide APIs to Search, book and manage the hotel room booking
 - Design Database Schema accordingly